hnu-digihealth/CuBATS/CONTRIBUTING.md

 ## Pre-Commit Hooks
 This repository uses pre-commit hooks to run some workflows before committing to GitHub.
 This aims to increase code quality and reduce the number of failed action runs in the repository.<br>
 Run `pdm run pre-commit install` initially to enable the pre-commit script on commits.<br>
-Afterwards, all files can be checked with `pdm run check-pre-commit`.
+Afterwards, all files can be checked with `pdm run check_pre_commit`.